emad-noorizadeh/rag-metrics/README.md

 - `norm_fn = |avg_fn| / max(|avg_fn|)` highlights how often the feature hurts
   recall; closer to 1 indicates stronger negative pressure in FNs.
 - `score = norm_tp - norm_fn` drives the ranking CSV and heatmap ordering: high
   scores indicate features that help TP while staying quiet in FN rows.
+(In the heatmap, we plot `-norm_fn` so FN-heavy features appear below the centreline.)

 ## Runtime Inference